- I. Residential Life Office: Welcome and Expectations

 Health Care for Residential Students

-Jacksonville University recommends that students who are in need of health care visit Care Spot - Arlington.
-Students requesting treatment must present a valid Jacksonville University ID card and a valid health insurance card at the time of service.
+Jacksonville University recommends that residents who are in need of health care visit Care Spot - Arlington.
+Residents requesting treatment must present a valid Jacksonville University ID card and a valid health insurance card at the time of service.
 Claims will be filed against the student's health insurance on all medical and emergency procedures.

 The University provides free transportation to and from Care Spot - Arlington for residential students without their own transportation.
 Please contact the Residential Life Office (904) 256-7538 or the Resident Advisor (RA) staff on Call in your building [after-hours] for access to this service.